 In this study, the unit of analysis is a frontline employee.
-Thus, IMO is investigated in the view of frontline employees' perception and proposed to enhance their attitudes and job behaviors.
+Thus, IMO is investigated in the view of frontline employees' perceptions and proposed to enhance their attitudes and job behaviors.

-IMO and OC: Having the same tenet of market orientation concept (MO) which focuses on the satisfaction and engagement of external customers, IMO is suggested in internal marketing literature to foster employee satisfaction, leading to commitment to the organization (Berry and Parasuraman, 1991; Khansa et al, 2012).
-Lings (2004) asserts that IMO has significant positive relationship with internal aspects of performance including employee satisfaction and employee retention.
-Moreover, employees who are highly satisfied with their work, supervision, co-workers, pay and acquire high level of overall satisfaction are more likely to be committed to their organization (Karia and Asaari, 2006).
-A number of empirical studies have also provided evidence to support a positive relationship between IMO and organizational commitment via employee satisfaction (e.g., José et al, 2014; Yu et al., 2017).
+IMO and OC: Having the same tenet of market orientation concept (MO) which focuses on the satisfaction and engagement of external customers, IMO is suggested in internal marketing literature to foster employee satisfaction, leading to a commitment to the organization (Berry & Parasuraman, 1991; Khansa, Neelum, Asma, & Samina, 2012).
+Lings (2004) asserts that IMO has a significant positive relationship with internal aspects of performance including employee satisfaction and employee retention.
+Moreover, employees who are highly satisfied with their work, supervision, co-workers, pay and acquire a high level of overall satisfaction are more likely to be committed to their organization (Karia & Asaari, 2006).
+A number of empirical studies have also provided evidence to support a positive relationship between IMO and organizational commitment via employee satisfaction (e.g., José, Bermúdez-González, Rodríguez-Molina, & Blanca, 2014; Yu et al., 2017).
 Therefore, applying this thread of analysis to the case of service frontliners at airports, it is hypothesized that:

-H1: Internal market orientation has a positive relationship with airport frontliners' organizational commitment.
+H1: Internal market orientation has a positive relationship with airport frontliners' organizational commitment

-IMO and COB: The adoption of IMO may encourage employees to enact firms' marketing strategies and incorporate this into their normal in-role behaviors in their day-today work.
+IMO and COB: The adoption of IMO may encourage employees to enact firms' marketing strategies and incorporate this into their normal in-role behaviors in their day-to-day work.
 Therefore, focusing on employees' wants and needs impacts their behaviors toward the market.
-That is, IMO plays an important role in enhancing good relationship between employees and customers, which leads to ensuring service quality, customers' satisfaction and financial performance (Lings and Greenley, 2005).
+That is, IMO plays an important role in enhancing the good relationship between employees and customers, which leads to ensuring service quality, customers' satisfaction and financial performance (Lings & Greenley, 2005).
 As mentioned before, the rationale is implied in the concept of exchange between employees and the organization in which employees evaluate the jobs by comparing the inputs (time, effort, loyalty, etc.) and the outputs (pay, benefits, recognition, status, etc.).
-Behaviors managers concerning rewards employees should receive have an impact on employee's behaviors and attitudes and organizational effectiveness (Freeman & Montanari, 1980; Guest & Conway, 2002).
+Behaviors of managers concerning rewards employees should receive have an impact on employee's behaviors and attitudes and organizational effectiveness (Freedman & Montanari, 1980; Guest & Conway, 2002).
 Meanwhile, IMO aims to create a balance between employees' perceptions of what they put into their job and their perceptions of what they get out of the job (Lings & Greenley, 2005).
-Applying this general analysis to this research context of airport service, it is argued that IMO encourage employees to behave in customer-oriented manner.
-Therefore, the hypothesis states as follow on employees' behaviors and performance (Meyer & Allen, 1993; Finegan, 2000).
-That is, a committed employee is willing to exert considerable and sustained personal effort to meet organizational goals, comply with organizational values (Bansal et al., 2001) and to satisfy customer (Lanjananda and Patterson, 2009).
-Applying this notion to the case of frontliners in airports, their main missions are to undertake the service process in interaction with customers and to serve them to the satisfactory level.
-Referring to abovementioned literature review, their efforts to satisfy customers is reflected in their COB.
-Therefore, it is argued in this study of airport service that when a frontline employee is committed to the organization, she is more willing to work in customer-centric manner when delivering the service on behalf of the organization.
-Therefore, it is hypothesized:
+Applying this general analysis to this research context of airport service, it is argued that IMO encourages employees to behave in a customer-oriented manner.
+Therefore, the hypothesis states as follow

-H2: Internal market orientation has a positive relationship with airport frontliners' customer-oriented behaviors.
+H2: Internal market orientation has a positive relationship with airport frontliners' customer-oriented behaviors